Scaggsville, Maryland: Name change efforts

 Some residents have advocated changing the name of Scaggsville to Rocky Gorge, since the community borders the Rocky Gorge Reservoir (also known as the T. Howard Duckett Reservoir) on the Patuxent River.
+Advocates for renaming were often affluent newcomers who objected to the name's perceived rural connotations, with some saying the name sounded "hickish" or "like the boonies".
+Some older residents and some members of the Scaggs family found the proposal insulting.
 Efforts to change the name, however, have been unsuccessful.